Kevin Eastman (basketball)

-Kevin Eastman (born April 7, 1955) is a former American basketball coach.
+Kevin Eastman (born April 7, 1955) is an American former basketball coach.
 He was assistant coach and Vice President for Basketball Operations of the Los Angeles Clippers of the NBA.
 Eastman joined the Clippers' coaching staff before the 2013–14 season.

 Early life

 Born in New Brunswick, New Jersey, Eastman grew up in Haddonfield, New Jersey and graduated from Haddonfield Memorial High School in 1973.

 Playing career

 Eastman then attended the University of Richmond and played on the Richmond Spiders men's basketball team from 1973 to 1977.
 Eastman was a two-time team captain and a three-year starter, and scored 1,162 points.
-He also a member of the university's athletic hall of fame.
+He is also a member of the university's athletic hall of fame.
 In early 1978, Eastman played professionally for the Richmond Virginians of the All-American Basketball Alliance (AABA).
 In 11 games, Eastman averaged 9.2 points.

 Coaching career

-Prior to joining the Clippers, Eastman served as the assistant coach to Doc Rivers for the Boston Celtics from the 2004–05 season until the 2012–13 season.
-He was the Nike Basketball's National Director of Skills in 2003–04, and spent 2002–03 as athletic director at Randolph–Macon College.
-Eastman spent five years (1994–1999) as head men's basketball coach at Washington State University and four years (1990–1994) as head coach at the UNC Wilmington.
+Prior to joining the Clippers, Eastman served as the assistant coach to Doc Rivers for the Boston Celtics from the 2004–05 season until the 2012–13 season, including winning the NBA Championship in 2008.

+He was Nike Basketball's National Director of Skills in 2003–04, and spent 2002–03 as athletic director at Randolph–Macon College.
+Eastman spent five years (1994–1999) as head men's basketball coach at Washington State University and four years (1990–1994) as head coach at UNC Wilmington.
 In addition, he held assistant coaching positions at the University of Tulsa, Virginia Commonwealth University, Colorado State University and his alma mater, the University of Richmond.